Frequently Asked Questions About DISC

 How long does a DISC test usually take to complete?

 On average, it takes about 10-15 minutes to complete an online DISC assessment.
 If completing a paper test, it takes additional time to score it, making it around 15-20 minutes.

 The DISC Test is extremely valid.
 Validity indicates whether the test measures exactly what it is supposed to measure.
 Reliability indicates whether it measures it consistently.
 Reliability in the DISC personality assessment is much more difficult to measure, as personality changes over time and differs from one environment to another.
 However, the results are consistent when taken within the same time period and when focusing on the same environment.
 View the PeopleKeys Validation Study.

 Is DISC culturally consistent?

-The DISC Personality Assessment itself is culturally consistent, as the basic elements of personality are present in each culture.
+The DISC Personality Assessment itself is culturally consistent, as the basic elements of personality are present in all cultures.
 However, the way these elements are viewed may be different from culture to culture.
 For example, Dominance may be revered in one culture and in another it is looked down upon.
-However, the presence of dominance in a personality is still present and measured by the DISC assessment.
+However, the presence of Dominance in a personality is still present and measured by the DISC assessment.
 Overall, the DISC assessment and report are culturally consistent and compatible.

 Can DISC personality styles change or are they static?

 One’s DISC style will likely change in three ways: